coleifer/peewee/docs/peewee/framework_integration.rst

 ``teardown_request`` is called regardless of whether the request succeeded or raised an exception, making it the correct hook for cleanup.

-For a complete Flask + Peewee application example, see :ref:`example-app`.
+For a complete Flask + Peewee application example, see :ref:`tutorial`.

-.. seealso:: :ref:`flask_utils`
+.. seealso:: :ref:`flask-utils`

 .. _fastapi: